The Perfect Pair Dolphin Trilogy Anti-captivity Book Series

 • All the above dolphins shared the facility with a California sea Lion named Bobby (covertly shipped from Manchester Belle Vue Zoological Gardens following a catastrophic attack on a member of the public) and two Humboldt penguins named Smelly and Worse.

-• The existence of the South Elmsall training facility has now been recognised by its inclusion in Jonathan Straight’s museum exhibition, Faces of South Elmsall, giving the South Elmsall Atlantean detainees a voice at last.
+• The existence of the South Elmsall training facility was recognised by its inclusion in Jonathan Straight’s museum exhibition, Faces of South Elmsall, giving the South Elmsall Atlantean detainees a voice at last.

 DAVID CAPELLO, HEAD TRAINER: